+VII.
 Supervision of Individual Achievement Grants and Awards and Prizes to Achieve a Specific Objective

 Individual Achievement Grants cannot require a particular use of the funds, and no report shall be required of the recipient.

 Recipients of Awards and Prizes to Achieve a Specific Objective or, if appropriate, the organization supervising the grantee’s work, will be required to provide a written report to the Foundation about their activities and use of funds at the end of the grant period.
 If the grant is for a term of longer than one year, periodic written reports will be required at least annually.
-Any funds not expended for the purpose of the award must be returned to the Foundation for use in furtherance of its mission and the charitable purposes of the particular Fund under which such award was made.
+Any funds not expended for the purpose of the award must be returned to the Foundation for use in furtherance of its mission and the charitable purposes of the Fund under which such award was made.

+VIII.
 Recordkeeping Requirements